-Two MSO optimisations were completed to develop stope shapes, the first used a gold grade cut-off (diluted cut-off grade) of 1.8g/t.
-The secondary optimisation/shape definition used acut-off grade of 1.5g/t.
-Stopes where both provided the same stoping areas, used the higherounces stope formed (of the two).
-The key optimisation and design focus were to increaseounces (as there would be re-commencement work and cost) and getting the best ounce profile was deemed key.
+Two MSO optimisations were completed to develop stope shapes, the first used a gold gradeccut-off (diluted cut-off grade) of 1.8 g/t.
+The secondary optimisation/shape definition used a cutoff grade of 1.5 g/t.
+Stopes where both shapes provided the same stoping areas used the higher ounces stope formed (of the two).
+The key optimisation and design focus were to increase ounces (as there would be recommencement work and cost) and defining the best ounce profile was deemed key.

-When completing the initial stope optimisation process an overall diluted stope cut-off grade of 1.6 g/t was applied to define potential stopes/areas.
-After depletion of stope shapes with development and setting of Inferred material to waste grade (0 g/t), levels were evaluatedusing the cost and revenue assumptions applied in the cut-off grade estimation and sub- economic levels were removed from the Mineral Reserve.
-The initial stopes were run but then only stopes grading 1.8g/t Au or more (diluted/modified stope grades) were first designed and then a 1.5 g/t cut-off grade was applied to all underground design areas provided the areas have development and all potential costs covered (marginal cut-off grade).
-An ore development cut-off grade of 0.5 g/t was applied which covers the processing cost, as mining and haulage of this material is a sunk cost required for access for stoping.
+The initial stopes were run but then only stopes grading 1.8 g/t Au or more (diluted/modified stope grades) were first designed and then a 1.5 g/t cut-off grade was applied to all underground design areas provided the areas have development and all potential capital costs covered (marginal cut-off grade).
+An ore development cut-off grade of 0.6 g/t was applied which covers the processing cost, as mining and haulage of this material is a sunk cost required for access for stoping.
+Cut-off grade inputs and calculations are shown in Table 11 and Table 12.